zacanger/niddesa/text/generated-translations/cullaniddesa/06-chinese-google.md

 doubt": "Please free me; please free me; please free me; please free me; please pull me out; please pull me out completely; I stabbed an arrow out of doubt."
 For Sakyamuni!
 Please free me from doubts.

-Because of that, the brahmin said:

-"I saw that in the world of heaven and man, there are no Brahman actors,

-I respect you, you are all eyes, Sakyamuni!
-Please free me from doubts. "

 33. I will not be able to be liberated: Dudag!
 Anyone who doubts in the world,